 Top things to do before you get braces

 If you’re reading this article, chances are that you are highly considering getting braces.
 This can be quite a busy time, so we have listed some of the top things to do before you get braces.
-These tips will help you feel prepared and ensure you get the best result for you and your smile.
+These tips will help you feel prepared and ensure you get the best result for yourself and your smile.
 Don’t forget to ask your orthodontist any questions you may have during your consultation as they are experts in the art and science of straightening teeth and will be able to address any concerns you may have.

 Things to do before you get braces